-My name is Christian Bellingrath and I am married for 34 years to the women I love, my wife Renate.
-I met her at a party at the University of Dortmund Valentines day 35 years ago.
-We have two children, Marc, who is 31 and single, and Tina, who is 30 and just got merried May 1 this year.
-For over 19 years we live with our children in Florida and we are glad that both live in Tampa, so we see them quite often.
+My name is Christian Bellingrath and I am married for 46 years to the women I love, my wife Renate.
+I met her at a party at the University of Dortmund Valentines day 47 years ago.
+We have two children, Marc, who is single, and Tina, who is merried and has two children.
+For over 30 years we live with our children in Florida and we are glad that both live in Tampa, so we see them quite often.

-We are going to a Lutheran Church in Apollo Beach, where I sing in the choir at the 8 am service, although I am not an early morning riser.
-Renate and I pray every day at night before we go to bed and we try try to find some time to read the bible every week.
+We are Members of a Lutheran Church in Ruskin read about our planned trip to Luther's hometown, etc..
+I used to sing in the choir at the 8 am service for many years, although I am not an early morning riser.
+I joined the choir at out church even before we became official members.
+Renate and I pray every day at night before we go to bed and we try to find some time to read the bible every week.
 From time to time we host bible studies at our house, we also cook twice a year at our church during lent and advent for about 125 people as we have dinners before the Wednesday services at our church.

 We love food and wine, we love to entertain - and we love to travel.
 Therefore a cruise fits pretty good what we like.
 The problem with my love for food and wine is that I have to loose some weight.
-In February I decided that for the wedding I needed to loose some weight until May 1 that I look great when walking my daughter down the isle on her wedding day.
+In February 2010, I had decided that for the wedding I needed to loose some weight until May 1 of the same year as I wanted to look great when walking my daughter down the isle on her wedding day.
 That gave me the motivation to go on the South Beach Diet again and I have began on February 9, 2010.
 My weight was 217 pounds and I wanted to reach just under 200 pounds.
-Just ian time for the wedding I reached 198.2 pounds.
-I am sorry to say that I gained half of it back as we had guests and I was eating more than I should and was not following the diet.
-When all guests left, we went on a cruise, what did not help loosing weight either.
+Just in time for the wedding I reached 198.2 pounds.
+I am sorry to say that I gained all of it back as we had guests and I was eating more than I should and was not following the diet.
+W

-Nine years ago, when my wife gave me a huge Viking gas grill for my 50th birthday, we went for about half a year on the Atkin's Diet.
-That worked out pretty fine, but we slowly gained weight again after we left the diet.
+21 years ago, when my wife gave me a huge Viking gas grill for my 50th birthday, we went for about half a year on the Atkin's Diet.
+That worked out pretty fine, but we slowly gained weight again after we left the diet - and the South Beach diet is in my opinion healthier than Atkins.

 Why do most diets fail?
-Because you do not like to stay on.
-Therefore when we started on the South Beach Diet in 2005, we made one important chage to the diet - we grant us two vacation days per week from the diet.
+Because everyone does not like to stay on it.
+Therefore when we started on the South Beach Diet for the first time in 2005, we made one important chage to the diet - we grant us two vacation days per week from the diet.
 It is much easier to stay on a diet for a long time, when you do not have to do it all the time.

 How does my changed diet look like?